wking/swc-assets/checklists/organizers.md

 - Order coffee, pastries, or whatever other catering you are providing.
 Make sure there is a table to put food on.
-- Send setup instructions to attendees.
-Make it clear that they are expected to set up their computer before they attend the boot camp, and to email the organizers or SWC admin if they have a problem.

 #### The Week Before

 - Request confirmation from attendees that they will be attending.
-- Remind attendees of the setup page.
 - Identify a suitable pub or bar for socialising after the first day.
 - Ask if your instructors and helpers would like to go out for dinner.